 My German mother would occasionally cook dishes that were not traditional German recipes.
 One of my favorites was her Curry Chicken Soup.
 I've added my own touches to it, such as the chickpeas, coconut milk and fresh cilantro.—Deanna Hindenach, Paw Paw, Michigan

 Raita, an Indian condiment made with yogurt, elevates this vegetarian dish into a satisfying gourmet wrap.
-I sometimes substitute diced mango or cucumber for the pineapple and add fresh herbs like cilantro or mint. —Jennifer Beckman, Falls Church, Virginia
+If you're in the mood to experiment, try diced mango or cucumber for the pineapple and add fresh herbs like cilantro or mint. —Jennifer Beckman, Falls Church, Virginia

 This soup is filling enough for my husband, and it’s vegetarian, which I love.
 The couple who introduced us made it for us on a freezing night and we’ve been hooked ever since. —Cara McDonald, Winter Park, Colorado